protometa/highland-zip-map/README.md

 # Usage

-Takes a mapping of keys to streams and returns a stream of zipped values mapped to the original keys:
+Takes a mapping of keys to streams and returns a stream of zipped values mapped by the original keys:

 ```javascript
 const _ = require('highland');